-Thankfully, clients such as the one in the video are exceedingly rare.
+Thankfully, such clients are exceedingly rare.
 Clients who make us feel frustrated, don’t intend to do so.
 They simply have a hard time communicating their vision of what the voiceover should sound like – or their communication skills are fine, and our comprehension skills are limited.
 Either way, the client likely feels as frustrated as we do!

 It’s your job to give the client what they want, and you don’t know or simply can’t give them what they want.
 So what can you do?

 - If the request is impossible for some reason – for example, fitting 50 words into 10 seconds; or recording at a much lower register than you are able to produce – politely advise the client that it can’t be done.
 Then try offering some solutions to the problem.
 For example, suggest ways to cut the 50 words down to 15; or ask the sound technician if it is possible to lower your voice in post-production without ruining the audio.

 - If you don’t understand the client’s request: